-• andrewla 9 months ago
+• andrewla a year ago

 I feel like at this point they can probably do better than me.
 Increasingly I get CAPTCHA's that are blurry pictures of unidentifiable crap with "find all the frames with motorcycles" and I'm left wondering whether that slightly rounder protuberance at the edge of the frame is a motorcycle tire or not, and then have to do another, and another, and another.